Parent Pay Parent Pay Search this website Open Mobile menu

 • Understand the need for secondary storage

-• Understand the differences between each type of storage device/medium
+• Understand the differences between each type of storage component

-• Know how to select suitable storage devices and storage media for a given application
+• Be able to select suitable storage devices and storage media for a given application

 Boolean Logic + Searching Algorithms

-• Understand simple Boolean logic [for example, AND, OR and NOT] and some of its uses in circuits and programming
+• Understand simple Boolean logic and some of its uses in circuits and programming

 Year 9